loopwerk/loopwerk.io/content/articles/2025-08-28-django-views.md

             comment.post = post
             comment.save()
             return redirect(post)

         return TemplateResponse(request, "form.html", context)
 ```

 This, for me, is the sweet spot.
 We've eliminated the code duplication, but in a way that remains completely explicit.
 The `get` and `post` methods are in full control.
 There's no "magic" state being set behind the scenes.
 We get the simplicity and explicitness of a function, but with better organization, automatic HTTP method handling, and the ability to share logic on our own terms.

-And yes, Django’s `FormView` is smaller in its most basic form:
+And yes, Django's `FormView` is smaller in its most basic form:

 ```python
 from django.views.generic.edit import FormView